Ivory Coast: World Cup 2026 Squad, Fixtures, Standings & Kits

 Who are Ivory Coast’s best players at the 2026 World Cup?

-Sébastien Haller is the focal point in attack.
 Franck Kessié controls midfield and carries the team’s leadership.
-Ousmane Diomandé anchors the defence at Sporting CP.
-Amad Diallo provides flair and direct running from the right wing.
-Ibrahim Sangaré screens the back four and enables Kessié to attack.
+Ousmane Diomandé anchors the defence, while Amad Diallo and Simon Adingra give Ivory Coast pace and direct running in attack.
+Ibrahim Sangaré protects the back line and helps the team stay balanced through transitions.

 What group is Ivory Coast in at the 2026 World Cup?